Our specialists team integrate these core services to help create lasting value and elevate the impact of every project.

 Bridging the gap between people and complexity.
 Our Human Factors service examines the way people actually use, break, or get confused by systems — and then redesigns them to be safer, simpler, and smarter.
 Whether you're in transport, construction, healthcare, or heavy industry, we bring rigour, real-world testing, and a deep understanding of human limitations to high-stakes environments.

-• Human Factors Integration
+Human Factors Integration & Assurance

-• Workload Analysis
+Workload Studies & Task Analysis

 Interactive Human Factors guidebook for LXRP